anderslanglands/light_comparison/README.md

 - Karma and RTX appear to match

 ###  `rect-light-plane_rotated.usda`
-A rect light of intensity 10, 1 unit above and rotated at 45 degrees to an 0.18-grey plane with the camera facing perpendicular to the plane.
+A rect light of intensity 10, 1 unit above and rotated at 45 degrees to a 100% diffuse reflective plane with the camera facing perpendicular to the plane.
 Used to test shaping controls.

 ![Rect spot, focus 0 contact sheet](rect-light_spot_focus-0.jpg)
 ![Rect spot, focus 10 contact sheet](rect-light_spot_focus-10.jpg)